🎉 Tillful is now part of Nav! Explore the best small business loans for startups here

-Getting a business loan with bad credit may be slightly more difficult.
-However, following these tips will help make the process a lot more straightforward and easier.
+Getting a business loan with a low credit score may prove to be slightly more difficult than if you had great credit.
+However, following these tips can help make the process a lot more straightforward and easier.

-Knowing your personal and business credit scores will help set your expectations early on in your search for the right business loan.
-Since these scores determine your funding options and how much you can get, take a look at your current state and use the information in your credit report to plan your next steps.
-For instance, you may choose to hold off on sending any loan applications in favor of improving your credit score first.
+Knowing your business and personal credit scores (more on personal credit later) will help set your expectations early on in your search for the right business loan.
+Since these scores help determine which loans you qualify for and how much you can get, it is best to look at what your score currently is.

 Do your research

 While there are many bad credit business loan options available, each lender will have its own eligibility requirements.
-Lenders will look at your annual business revenue, personal credit score and the number of years in business, among other factors that will vary.
+Essentially, lenders will look at your annual business revenue, personal credit score and the number of years in business.
 Spend some time understanding lenders’ requirements and make a list of those you qualify for.
 It may even be helpful to talk to other business owners in a similar position as you.